Slightly Scary Campfire Stories

 Slightly Scary Stories To Tell Around the Campfire

-Telling spooky, scary stories around the campfire is a long honored tradition.
-Here are a couple of stories that are just spooky enough to send chills down your spine, but not so scary to traumatize the kids.
-So gathering the kids around a roaring campfire and begin a night of storytelling of spooky camping tales.
+Telling spooky, scary stories around the campfire is a long-honored tradition.
+Here are a couple of stories that are just spooky enough to send chills down your spine but not so scary to traumatize the kids.
+So gather the kids around a roaring campfire and begin a night of storytelling of spooky camping tales.

 The Whistler In the Woods